TreeMaker/TreeMaker/README.md

 # TreeMaker

+**NOTE:** This is the archived branch of TreeMaker for 2015 data and MC.

 ## Instructions

 The following installation instructions assume the user wants to process Run2015 data or Spring15 MC (miniAOD v2 format).